Hiking Footwear

 Note: All of these are our own purchases and were not supplied by any company for review.

-Usage: We mostly do long day hikes in hilly, rocky terrain, every weekend or close to it, with a light pack.
+Our usage: We mostly do long day hikes in hilly, rocky terrain, every weekend or close to it, with a light pack.
 We also do hiking-focused travel around the U.S., mostly in the Western National Parks, as well as a few international spots.

-Current Hiking Boot Picks
+Current Footwear Picks

-We use low-cut most of the time as neither of us really care for mid-cut boots.
-I’m on my 3rd pair of the Sawtooth Low BDry (waterproof) and also have 1 pair of the non-waterproof Sawtooth Low (Women’s).
+WOMEN’s: Huge fan of Oboz Women’s Sawtooths.
+My 4th pair of the Sawtooth Low BDry (waterproof) is still in rotation and also have a pair of the non-waterproof Sawtooth Low (Women’s).
 I decided I prefer waterproof ones.
-[Note: They’ve now have the Sawtooth II – I have the original Sawtooth.]
+[Note: They’ve moved on to an updated version “Sawtooth X” – I have the original Sawtooth.]

 Pro: